 The trousers have Connery’s typical double forward pleats, side button-tabs and tapered legs with turn-ups.
 The pale blue poplin shirt is made by Turnbull & Asser and features their classic spread collar, a front placket and two-button turnback cuffs.
 Connery wears his typical navy blue grenadine tie, which is tied in a four-in-hand knot, and folded white linen pocket square typical of the early Bond film.
 His shoes are black three-eyelet derbys with a cap-toe design.

-When we first see James Bond in this suit he is carrying a black and white herringbone topcoat.
-All we can see of this topcoat besides the close-up shot of the cloth is that it’s rather short, so it’s probably a three-quarter length coat, and that is has a fly front, peaked lapels and a breast pocket welt.
+When we first see James Bond in this suit he is carrying a black and white herringbone overcoat.
+All we can see of this coat besides the close-up shot of the cloth is that it’s about knee-length and that is has a fly front, peaked lapels and a breast pocket welt.
 The fly front means that it is a single-breasted coat, despite having peaked lapels.
 The James Bond 007 Facebook page posted a behind-the scenes shot of Connery wearing this coat, which confirms the style of the coat that I was able to decipher from the little we see of the coat in the film.

 See the cloth of both the coat and the suit jacket in the image below.